Remote Working Legislation, Laws & Regulations in Monaco

 10. Does an employee need to be insured to work from home?

-11. Is an employee working from home protected by legislation for work-related accidents and illnesses?
+11. Is an employee who works from home protected by legislation for work-related accidents and illnesses?

 13. Are there any other specific obligations on the employee?